rolanrod/LLM-Notes/large_language_models.md

 ## Transformer Models
 ### BERT
 BERT (Bidirectional Encoder Representation) was introduced in 2018 as a transformer-based model developed by Google and offered a major leap in natural language understanding.
-Before we speak about the specifics of BERT, it's important to clear up a common misunderstanding: <strong>GPTs are a subset of LLMs, but they are not interchangeable terms.</strong>
+Before we speak about the specifics of BERT, it's important to clear up a common misunderstanding: *GPTs are a subset of LLMs, but they are not interchangeable terms.*

 As mentioned in the introduction, there are several transformer models that can be considered "large language models," BERT among them.
 As we'll see, LLMs are not strictly generative, and models like BERT were made not with the intention to produce text but to, as the name suggests, form rich encoder representations as contextual embeddings.